39 features shipped · 1.1 beta

 Real-time LED meter strip

-Per-channel RMS rendered as 3-point segments with 1-point gaps, clamped to -60 to 0 dB.
-Colours step from green to amber to red so a clip is a clip whether you glance or stare.
+Per-channel RMS rendered as discrete LED-style segments, clamped to -60 to 0 dB.
+Colours step from saturated green to yellow to red so a clip reads in peripheral vision.

 See every channel without taking your eyes off the app you're actually working in.